Penalty Learning for Optimal Partitioning using Multilayer Perceptron: Discussion

-\textbf{\textit{Effect of Feature Selection}}: The experiments reveal that accuracy improves when a larger set of features (except in the case of 117 features) is integrated, compared to using fewer features, across linear, decision tree, or MLP models.
-Perhaps the reason lies in the better quality of the larger feature set.
-If we closely examine the feature sequence length in Figure \ref{fig:features_targets}, the relationship between sequence length and the target interval of $\lambda$ is not entirely clear.
-This lack of clarity could explain why models relying solely on this feature exhibit lower accuracy compared to others.
-Remarkably, nonlinear models such as decision trees or MLPs exhibit lower accuracy when employing 117 features compared to when using only 4 features.
-So selecting only 4 features proves highly beneficial, enhancing model accuracy (both linear models and MLPs) while also potentially reducing training time for the models.
-This divergence can be attributed to the inherent challenge faced by MLPs in effectively eliminating unnecessary features.
+\paragraph{Features} The experiments show that performance improves as the number of features increases (from 1 to 2 to 4, excluding the case of all features), regardless of whether linear, tree-based, or MLP models are used.
+The reason lies in the better quality of the larger feature set.
+If we closely examine the feature sequence length in Figure \ref{fig:features_targets}, Appendix \ref{sup_figures}, the relationship between sequence length and the target interval of $\lambda$ is not entirely clear.
+This lack of clarity could explain why models relying solely on this feature exhibit worse performance compared to others.
+Noticeably, nonlinear models don't have better performance when employing all features compared to when using only 4 features.
+So selecting only 4 features proves highly beneficial, enhancing model performance while also potentially reducing training time.

-\textbf{\textit{Using MLPs effect}}: employing MLPs with appropriate configuration (see Figure \ref{fig:mlp} and Table \ref{tab:mlp_chosen}) yields a enhancement in accuracy when contrasted with linear models.
-In the case of the same feature set, it's not guaranteed that MLPs will consistently outperform linear models.
-For instance, in the dataset detailed, the linear model with two features perform better than the MLP.
-Similarly, in the dataset systematic, the linear model with one feature has the better performance than the MLP.

-\textbf{\textit{Comparison of MMIT and Linear Model Accuracy}}: In many cases where the number of features remains constant, MMIT does not outperform linear models.
-This is often due to observable linear relationships between features and target intervals (see Figure \ref{fig:features_targets}).
-Intuitively, linear models are perceived as superior to decision trees under such circumstances.